eudoxia0/eudoxia0.github.io/fiction/_posts/2021-08-08-maker-of-rivers.md

 The injury that had killed him was gone: the hole in the skull was absent, the coarse-cut flaps of skin were bound together, and no scar could report an injury.

 His head was crowned by a wreath cast from gold, intricately moulded twigs and leaves.
-The sunlight reflected on the crown and on his skin, and on beads of water on his face.
+The sunlight reflected on the wreath and on his skin, and on beads of water on his face.
 A small pool of crystalline, almost white water had settled on his jugular notch.

 Timon arrived soon after.
 He froze and said nothing.

-She lifted Tiet’s unconscious body and placed him over Timon’s back.
+She turned to him and mouthed:

+"Help me."

+She reached under Tiet's shoulders and legs, and lifted him up.
 Then the mirror turned and the light went off.